A relative homology criterion of smoothness: Relative global dimension and smoothness

-$(2)$ This follows from Remark \ref{rmk-Smo-Local}.
-As $\gr(R)$ is an $A$-direct sum of the $A$-modules $J^i/J^{i+1}$, which, when localized at each maximal ideal of $A$, become the $A_\mathfrak{m}$-modules of the form $J_{\mu^{-1}(\mathfrak{m})}^i/J_{\mu^{-1}(\mathfrak{m})}^{i+1}$.
-These modules are projective $A_\mathfrak{m}$-modules for every $i$, and moreover, they are free by the isomorphism given in \cite[Ex.17.16]{Eis}.
+$(ii)$ This follows from Remark \ref{rmk-Smo-Local}.
+As $\gr(A^e)$ is an $A$-direct sum of the $A$-modules $J^i/J^{i+1}$, which, when localized at each maximal ideal $\mathfrak{n}$ of $A$, become the $A_\mathfrak{n}$-modules of the form $J_{\mu^{-1}(\mathfrak{n})}^i/J_{\mu^{-1}(\mathfrak{n})}^{i+1}$.
+These modules are projective $A_\mathfrak{n}$-modules for every $i$, and moreover, they are free by the isomorphism given in \cite[Ex.17.16]{Eis}.
 Therefore, each $J^i/J^{i+1}$ is $A$-projective and we get the claim. \end{proof}

 \begin{rmk} An immediate consequence of the proposition is that, for commutative rings, being a smooth noetherian $B$-algebra implies \emph{homological smoothness}; that is, $A$ admits a finite projective resolution by finitely generated $A^{e}$-modules.
-Moreover, if the $A$-module $A^e$ were projective, one could give a simpler proof of the next theorem without resorting to the associated graded ring.
-However, this is not always the case, as shown in Example \ref{Ex-Aenonproj}. \end{rmk}
+Moreover, if $A^{e}$ were projective as an $A$-module, then the proof of the next theorem could be considerably simplified by applying \cite[Corollary 2]{Rodi}, avoiding the need to pass to the associated graded ring.
+However, Example \ref{Ex-Aenonproj} shows that this projectivity assumption does not hold in general. \end{rmk}

-\begin{theorem} The relative global dimension $\gd(A,B)$ is finite for a smooth noetherian $B$-algebra.
+\begin{theorem} The relative global dimension $\gd(A,B)$ is finite for a smooth noetherian $B$-algebra $A$.
 Moreover, it is bounded by the projective dimension of $A$ as a $\gr(A^{e})$-module. \end{theorem}

 \begin{proof} We begin the proof by constructing a standard $(A^{e},A)$-projective resolution of $A$, where each term of the resolution is of the form $A^{e}\otimes_A V$ for some $A$-module $V$.
 Note that the multiplication map $\mu : A^{e} \rightarrow A$ induces the $(A^{e},A)$-exact sequence